Every Day, I Think Less Like an Employee

 There are progressive companies in Cairo, but I missed western business culture.
 So, I started to search and it took some time, but I finally found companies that allowed remote work.
 I officially became a contractor, and not an employee.

 Realistically, being a contractor, or self-employed, requires extreme discipline.
-The time of graduating out of being an employee is not slack-off time.
+The time of graduating from being an employee is not slack-off time.
 It’s a time to seriously step up your game.

-The freedom of working on a contract basis and not relying on a paycheck, is no longer intimidating.
-In fact, I now know a paycheck can be a limitation.
-Being able to go out and create opportunities isn’t.
 I don’t want ever want to rely on anyone for a salary again.
-That’s my conviction, and it’s how I know I’ve broken free from being an employee.
+That’s my conviction, and it’s how I know I’ve broken free from being just an employee.